Teen Pregnancies

 Status: Red

-Definition: Teenage pregnancies are tracked through the Elkhart County Health Department.
+Definition: Teenage pregnancies are tracked through the Indiana Birth Outcomes and Infant Mortality Dashboard.
 Teenage is classified as being between 13-19 years of age.
 Pregnancies do not necessarily end in birth.

 Mitigating Factors: None Reported